DenTelezhkin/DTTableViewManager/README.md

 ## Additional

-Please go to DTTableViewManager.h for all available API.
-DTCellFactory uses SynthethizeSingleton macros (https://github.com/cjhanson/Objective-C-Optimized-Singleton), but you can use any singleton approach you like.
+Added support for ARC, DTCellFactory now uses [GCDSingleton macro](https://gist.github.com/1057420).
+If you need non-ARC version, please refer to [0.0.5 version](https://github.com/DenHeadless/DTTableViewController/tree/0.0.5).

 ## Discussion

 This approach intends to clean your view controller from massive amounts of repeatable datasource code.
 It helps to think about table view models instead of table view cells.
-Table view cells should be responsive for displaying their content, and controller should only be responsive for displaying models.
+Table view cells should be responsive for displaying their content, and controller should only be responsive for displaying models, not cells.

 ## Thanks